The EuroMillions Jackpot Cap

 The previous jackpot cap of €185 million was reached for the first and only time on Friday 8th July 2011.
 It then went one more draw before it was won by Colin and Chris Weir from Scotland.
 Their jackpot worked out at £161 million, making it the biggest lottery jackpot ever won in the UK.

-When EuroMillions first began, the jackpot could only roll over for a maximum of 11 draws before it had to be given away – regardless of how much it was worth.
+When EuroMillions first began, there was a rollover limit rather than a jackpot cap.
+The jackpot could only roll over for a maximum of 11 draws before it had to be given away – regardless of how much it was worth.
 The second and last time this happened was on Friday 17th November 2006.
 On that occasion no one matched all the numbers to win the jackpot, so the prize money was shared between 20 ticket holders who matched five numbers plus one Lucky Star.
 Each winner took home a prize of £6,750,278.40 / €9,652,340.00.

 The first time the 11-rollover limit was reached was on Friday 3rd February 2006, when three ticket holders matched all the numbers to win €61 million each.
 Two of the winning tickets were purchased in France and one in Portugal.